rotationalio/rotational.io/content/en/blog/2021-04-27-cant-read-wont-buy.md

 The administrative context is enough to transform what would otherwise be a low-stakes situation into a stressful one &mdash; it's one thing to miss every few words of a menu or a movie in a different language, and quite another to not fully understand a legal, political, or financial choice due to unfluency.

-In a [survey of international consumers and firms](https://insights.csa-research.com/reportaction/305013126/Marketing), Donald DePalma, Benjamin Sargent, and Renato Beninatto found that language has a big impact on global consumer buying decisions;
+In a [survey of international consumers and firms](https://insights.csa-research.com/reportaction/305013126/Marketing), Donald DePalma, Benjamin Sargent, and Renato Beninatto found that language has a big impact on global consumer buying decisions:

 > ...more than half our sample (52.4%) buys only at websites where the information is presented in their language.
 More than 60 percent of consumers in France and Japan told us they buy only from [websites in their own language].
 (CRWB 2006)

-In their 2006 report, "Can't Read, Won't Buy: Why Language Matters", DePalma et al highlight one theme in particular; unless you're already a wildly successful international brand, using English-only as a sales medium is a recipe for alienating people in other countries who either don't speak English at all, or don't use it as a primary language.
+In their 2006 report, "Can't Read, Won't Buy: Why Language Matters", DePalma et al highlight one theme in particular; unless you're already a wildly successful international brand, using English-only as a sales medium will alienate people in other countries who either don't speak English at all, or don't use it as a primary language.

 > The assumption that potential buyers 'probably speak English' drives inadequate localization, warring against the gut feeling that people are unlikely to buy products they cannot understand or that do not appeal to them.
 (CRWB 2006)